 New to Grow

 Hi!
 Welcome to the first day of the rest of your life!
 You have made a step seeking with therapy!
 I will be here to support you with every following step that you decide to take while in therapy.
-I have six years of experience in both substance use and mental health.
-I have worked with children to adults 65 or older.
-I implement person-centered therapy techniques such as Motivational Interviewing, Cognitive Behavior Therapy, and Dialectical Behavior Therapy.
+I have six years of experience in both Substance Abuse and Mental Health.
+In my years of experience I have worked with children to adults 65 or older.
+I implement Person-Centered Therapy techniques such as Motivational Interviewing, Cognitive Behavior Therapy, and Dialectical Behavior Therapy.

 In our first session together, here's what you can expect